 Our operations have consumed substantial amounts of cash since inception.
 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
 We expect to continue to incur significant expenses and operating losses over the next several years as we conduct clinical trials of our product candidates, initiate future clinical trials of our product candidates, advance our preclinical programs, seek marketing approval for any product candidates that successfully complete clinical trials and advance any of our other product candidates we may develop or otherwise acquire.
 In addition, our product candidates, if approved, may not achieve commercial success.
 Our revenue, if any, will be derived from sales of products that we do not expect to be commercially available for a number of years, if at all.
-If we obtain marketing approval for any product candidates that success fully complete clinical trials on expenses related to product sales, marketing, distribution and manufacturing.
+If we obtain marketing approval for any product candidates that we develop or otherwise acquire, we expect to incur significant commercialization expenses related to product sales, marketing, distribution and manufacturing.
 We also expect an increase in our expenses associated with creating additional infrastructure to support operations as a public company.